Traditional Fermented Sausages

 Time of drying is affected by:

-• the diameter of the casing (larger casing dries longer)
+• The diameter of the casing (larger casing dries longer)

-• the amount of fat in meat (fatter sausage dries faster as there is no water inside the fat)
+• The amount of fat in meat (fatter sausage dries faster as there is no water inside the fat)

-• humidity (lower humidity, faster drying)
+• Humidity (lower humidity, faster drying)

-• temperature (higher temperature, faster drying)
+• Temperature (higher temperature, faster drying)

-• air speed-faster air draft, faster drying.
+• Airspeed-faster air draft, faster drying.
 This parameter is not easy to control at home conditions.

 8. Storing.
-When the sausage reaches water activity Aw 0.89 or lower it is considered microbiologically stable and can be kept at cool room temperatures.
-Sausages should be kept at 12º-18º C (54º-56º F) in a dark (to prevent color change and fat rancidity), well ventilated area (to prevent mold growth).
-The humidity should be about 75% (higher humidity favors the growth of mold, lower humidity will dry out more moisture and decrease the weight of the product).
+Sausages should be kept at 12º-18º C (54º-56º F) in a dark to prevent color change and fat rancidity.
+The chamber should be a well-ventilated area to prevent mold growth.
+The humidity should be about 75%, given that higher humidity favors the growth of mold and lower humidity will contribute to a loss of more moisture, which will decrease the weight of the product).

 Notes: